 You can be fined up to £1,000 if you don’t tell DVLA about a medical condition that affects your driving.
 You may be prosecuted if you’re involved in an accident as a result.

-You don’t need to tell DVLA.
-You should stop driving for at least 1 month and only restart driving when your doctor tell you that you are safe to do so.
+You should stop driving for at least 1 month and only restart driving when your doctor tells you it’s safe.

 Read the DVLA leaflet ‘Car or motorcycle drivers with heart conditions’ for more information.

-You must tell DVLA.
 Fill in form VOCH1 and send it to DVLA.
 The address is on the form.